labordynamicsinstitute/ldilab-manual/51-openicpsr-monitoring-pending.md

   - Check that the deposit doesn't have any extraneous files (Manuscript PDFs, Response to the Editor PDF, etc).
 If there are these files, note this on the Jira comment, tagging the senior members of the lab.
 Authors must remove these files.
 If in doubt, check with senior members.
   - **Check that the deposit is "Submitted" status**.

-- **If you have verified that all the required changes have been made**, continue with the ["For Accept" section](submitting-info-via-openicpsr-for-accept) of [Submitting deposit-related information via openICPSR](submitting-info-via-openicpsr).
-  - You have another opportunity to uncheck any boxes here that have been addressed.
-  - Check under "Other links" if "Non-compliant"  = yes, if so, **do not proceed** until you find clarification
-  - - See if the reason for non-compliance (usually mentioned in the report, and at least in the comments) is resolved, **consult with the Data Editor**, then uncheck that box.
-  - If the deposit is **not** in "Submitted" status, choose the appropriate variant of the **Signoff** message.

 ::::{admonition} How do you know that the changes are sufficient?
 :class: note